google-deepmind/dm_nevis/README.md

 data, it is also about the methodology used to train and evaluate learners.
-We evaluate learners in terms of their ability to learn future tasks, as measured by their trade-off between error rate and compute measured in the number of floating-point operations .
+We evaluate learners in terms of their ability to learn future tasks, as measured by their trade-off between error rate and compute measured in the number of floating-point operations.
 In NEVIS’22, achieving lower error rate is by itself not sufficient, if this comes at an unreasonable computational cost.
 Instead, we incentivise both accurate and efficient models.